PremModhaOfficial/skill-fusion/README.md

 > educator : clients that working with us. from which we take money as commission
 > students : ones who paid educators
 > school : TODO

+We Used Django for the api using Django Forest Framework